 If you mostly ski at your home mountain, you might want to rent from them.
 Plus, they might have discounts if you are a season pass holder.
 If you do run into any mechanical issues, the resort might not be able to service your equipment if you receive it from a shop.
 Although resort shops can service a variety of brands and setups, not all mountain shops are full-service, nor do they work on every type of ski or binding.

 If you do choose to rent from a resort, the staff is more than capable of adjusting all resort-issued equipment.
 Plus, maintenance can normally be completed in a timely manner since you never have to leave the premise.

 There are some cons to resort renting.
 Since resorts normally only carry a few specifics brands, local shops might have more variety in brands and style from which you can choose.
 Having a wider range of equipment is always better when trying out a new sport.
 Sometimes the smallest adjustment can make all the difference in your experience.

 Variety comes in handy especially with kids that progress quickly.
 It might be worth it to search out a local shop that has an extensive selection which includes intermediate, park, or performance skis.
 You just might find something you like.

-Check out the brands that Bear Creek carries for seasonal rentals.
+that Bear Creek carries for seasonal rentals.

 Those are the major factors everyone should consider when comparing renting vs buying skis.
 We hope you gained some useful knowledge and feel more prepared when making your decision this winter season.